-- 4.12.1 The National Planning Policy for Traveller Sites (2015), which sits alongside the NPPF, sets out the Government's aim to ensure fair and equal treatment for travellers in a way that facilitates their traditional and nomadic way of life, whilst respecting the interests of the settled community. - 4.12.2 The Harrow Core Strategy included a target to deliver three additional Gypsy and Traveller (G & T) pitches by the end of 2017/18.
-Three pitches were allocated on the Council Owned site at Watling Farm (2013), but this has permission for 15 pitches (1974).
-There are two pitches on this site, and it is licenced to a single family and there are also ancillary uses on it (e.g. stables). - 4.12.3 London Plan (2021) Policy H14: Gypsy and Traveller Accommodation includes a target to provide 8 Gypsy and Traveller pitches for Harrow but notes that boroughs that have undertaken an updated needs assessment (since 2008) can use the figures from this for preparing their Plan. - 4.12.4 The Council's most recent evidence base, the West London Alliance Gypsy, Traveller and Travelling Show-people Accommodation Assessment (GTANA 2018) found no additional need for new pitches based on the National Planning Policy for Travellers Sites (2015) definition of a traveller for planning purposes, which excludes those who have ceased travelling permanently.
-The use of this definition has been successfully legally challenged based on equality and discrimination grounds (2022), as it excludes travellers who are forced to permanently live in brick/mortar accommodation due to legitimate health or age reasons.
-In addition, the GTANA indicated a need to provide three additional pitches during the period between 2016 -2033/41 within Harrow based on the London Plan definition for Gypsy and Travellers.
-This definition includes those households who have permanently ceased to travel.
-This level of need can be accommodated within the existing allocation.
-The policy has been drafted based on this broader definition and the associated need figure identified in the West London Alliance GTANA. - 4.12.5 The GLA have commissioned external consultants to undertake a London wide GTANA.
-The final findings of this are expected to be published during 2024. - 4.12.6 The Government's Planning Policy for Traveller Sites (PPTS) suggests the use of a criteria-based policy for any unknown households that do provide evidence that they meet the PPTS planning definition.
+- 4.12.1 The National Planning Policy for Traveller Sites (2015), which sits alongside the NPPF, sets out the Government's aim to ensure fair and equal treatment for travellers in a way that facilitates their traditional and nomadic way of life, whilst respecting the interests of the settled community. - 4.12.2 The Watling Farm Gypsy and Traveller (G & T) site is a Council owned.
+It is, circa a 1.07ha and contains two G & T pitches on it.
+It located on the northern edge of the Borough boundary with Hertsmere Borough Council.
+Its southern boundary is within proximity to the Royal National Orthopaedic hospital. - 4.12.3 The Greater London Authority (GLA) commissioned external consultants to undertake a Gypsy and Traveller Accommodation needs Assessment (GTANA) for the Greater London area, to assess the future pitch needs of Gypsy and Traveller households based on the definitions included within the London Plan and Planning Policy for Travellers (PTTS 2023).
+Both definitions include those households who have ceased travel either temporarily or permanently due to factors such as health, education or old age, but the London Plan definition is broader as it considers other reasons for seizing travel. - 4.12.4 The provisional findings of the study have been provided to the Council.
+These indicate that between 13 (cultural definition) and 12 (PTTS definition) additional pitches are required (after deducting the two existing pitches) to address the future accommodation needs of Gypsy and Traveller households, .over a ten year period.
+This also considered the needs of Gypsy and Traveller households who reside bricks and mortar accommodation and have a cultural aversion to this.
+The Council is proposing to provide up to 12 additional pitches based on the PPTS Gypsy and Traveller definition (2023).
+This has been updated, since the Draft Local Plan Regulation 18 document was published; to ensure Gypsy and travellers households are treated equally and fairly through the planning process.
+The GLA are intending to publish the final GTANA document by the end of 2024, and the Borough pitch need figures may be subject to change, based on this. - 4.12.5 The Government's Planning Policy for Traveller Sites (PPTS) suggests the use of a criteria-based policy for any unknown households that do provide evidence that they meet the PPTS planning definition.
 This enables the Council to proactively plan for Gypsy and Travellers' accommodation needs, ensuring that new sites are well designed; well-connected to social infrastructure, health care, education and public transport facilities; and contribute to a wider, inclusive neighbourhood.
 As noted above, the current site has an historic permission for up to 15 pitches, significantly more than current identified needs; it is not envisaged that an additional site will be required during the plan period unless updated evidence indicates insufficient capacity at the existing site.